UPDATE : January 20, 2026 - 14:30 am

 Read more onActuality

-The value of the loot has been estimated at around 88 million euros, but Prosecutor Beccuau stressed that this figure does not fully reflect the "historical and financial damage suffered by France."
+The value of the loot was estimated at around 88 million euros, but Prosecutor Beccuau stressed that this figure does not fully reflect the "historical and financial damage suffered by France."

 The museum, closed to the public on the day of the theft and the following day, kept the Apollo Gallery closed for several days while the investigation continued.
 The first two suspects had already been arrested last Saturday.